EridianAlpha/ssv-rewards-claim-ui/README.md

 # SSV Rewards Claim UI

-A simple UI for claiming rewards from the SSV Rewards contract.
+A UI for claiming rewards from the SSV Rewards contract.

 🏗️ Under construction 🏗️